jan107/ib-asio-docs-/entregables_hito_1/01-Red_de_Ontologías_Hércules/ASIO_Izertis_RedDeOntologiasHercules.md

 The same applies to relevant properties belonging to concurrent vocabularies, which are being mapped in this file using `owl:equivalentProperty`.

-More details about these alignments will be provided in more consolidated documentation to be generated soon, but right now it suffices to access the file using a source code editor and have a look at the large list of equivalences, chiefly focusing on concomitant vocabularies such as CERIF, VIVO or the SPAR family of ontologies but also going beyond these ones.
+More details about these alignments, carried out following consolidated recommendations (Vandenbussche et al.:2014), will be provided in more consolidated documentation to be generated soon, but right now it suffices to access the file using a source code editor and have a look at the large list of equivalences, chiefly focusing on concomitant vocabularies such as CERIF, VIVO or the SPAR family of ontologies but also going beyond these ones.